 Decorate the eggs.
 Here are a couple suggestions to get you started.

-- Cover an egg with glue.
+- Spread glue over the egg.
 Sprinkle paper confetti or glitter over the glue.

 - Add stickers or gems to the eggs.